romanz/electrs/.github/ISSUE_TEMPLATE/bug.md

 	If you use electrs integrated into other project report the bug to their project (unless you are the project author who found the bug is in electrs itself)!
-	If electrs is crashing due to low memory try with jsonrpc-import first!
 -->

 **Describe the bug**